 Following the theme of fragile pretty things I bought these Moroccan tea glasses.
 I’ve wanted some for so long, and as fate would have it, I actually found them when I had money.
 They will never be drank from, but will be well loved and admired.

 The following day I caught up with one of my oldest and closest friends for coffee, macarons, and gossip.
 It was all splendid.
-Especially the macarons.1 year ago
+Especially the macarons.2 years ago